Skip to content

 Understanding what cat tapeworms actually are

-When I discuss cat tapeworms with pet parents, we're primarily referring to intestinal parasites called cestodes.
-The most common species I encounter in my practice is Dipylidium caninum .
-Picture a long, flat ribbon living in your cat's small intestine – that's essentially what a tapeworm looks like.
-These parasites consist of many segments called "proglottids", which are tiny, self-contained packets of tapeworm eggs.
+When I discuss cat tapeworms with pet parents, we’re primarily referring to intestinal parasites called cestodes.
+Tapeworms are among the most common intestinal parasites found in cats.
+The most common species I encounter in my practice is Dipylidium caninum, which is considered the common tapeworm in cats and is one of the common tapeworms affecting felines.
+Picture a long, flat ribbon living in your cat’s small intestine – tapeworms are segmented intestinal parasites, and adult tapeworms reside in the small intestine.
+These parasites consist of many segments called “proglottids”, which are tiny, self-contained packets of tapeworm eggs; these segments resemble grains of rice or cucumber seeds.
 While they may sound alarming, understanding their nature is your first step toward effective prevention and treatment.

 Fluffy Ragdoll cat standing indoors near sunlit curtains